Run, Run, Run

 "Hiroshima..."

-What about Hiroshima?
-What does he mean?
+What did he mean about Hiroshima?
+What was he trying to tell me?

-Is this…. a nuclear bomb?
+Could this be... a nuclear bomb?

 There was no one to give any answers, or any help.
+The man's eyes had already gone glassy and still.

 Then—